What are the AS9100 Requirements? 2023 Update

 7.2 – Once resources have been identified, companies must then measure and ensure the competence of their staff.
 If a staff member does not meet the competence criteria, action must be taken to either help that person become competent or to have that person reassigned and replaced by a competent party.
 Periodic reviews must be performed to continually monitor staff competence and training, reviews, and evidence of competence must be recorded and retained.

 7.3 – As in ISO 9001, AS9100 requires employees to be aware of the important components of the QMS as well as the impact they make.
 They should be familiar with the quality policy and the company’s overall quality goals.
 For AS9100 certification, employees are also responsible for being aware of QMS documentation, including information on implemented changes.
 They should be able to tell an auditor how their tasks relate and contribute to the overall success of the QMS, the product or service, the safety of the product or service they provide, and, finally, the importance of ethical behavior in corporate culture.

 7.4 – The identification of both internal and external communications related to the QMS is also a requirement pulled from the ISO 9001 standard and replicated for AS9100.
-Release of information related the function or outcome of the QMS must be carefully planned, and companies should determine what, when, who, and how information will be shared.
+The release of information related to the function or outcome of the QMS must be carefully planned, and companies should determine what, when, who, and how the information will be shared.

 Section 8: Operation

 The most robust section of the standard, AS9100 adds numerous requirements to the operational aspect of QMS system development.
 This is the section of the standard that dictates the processes needed to produce products or services that meet the quality objectives set forth by the company.
 It lays out the company-specific duties related to the control of processes, requirements for products or services, design and development processes, insurance of conforming inputs, condition controls, product and service verification, and identification and control of nonconforming outputs.